 #16.
 Balloon Ping-Pong

-All you need is some balloons and either table-tennis bats, or make your own bats using paperplates and sticks for handles.
-Clear some space in the hall and off they go.
+All you need are some balloons and either table-tennis bats, or make your own bats using paper plates with sticks for handles.
+Clear some space and remove any breakables, and off they go!

 #17.
 Stop the Bus

 Classic fun indoor games like this are always popular!